I have to confess, I kind of let snack time get away from me.

 I’ve also stuck to the foods my kids really eat for snack.
 You won’t see a lot of vegetables on the list.
 They get plenty of veggies at meal time, don’t worry, but they don’t make much of an appearance at our snack time.
 Keeping it real folks.
 If I could convince my children that carrot, pepper and cucumber slices were a suitable snack, I’d totally do it.
 It just doesn’t work around here.
 At least not yet.

-So below are my best shortcut, wholesome snacks for little ones.
+So below are my best shortcut, wholesome snacks for kids.
 I hope you find some new ideas, remember some old ones and are reinvigorated to tackle snack time.
 We got this!

 And you’ve got a handy free printable right here, too.